stgoddv/django-vue-cookie-jwt/readme.md

 ### Contribution

-This is a pretty basic project that I did in a couple weeks.
+This is a pretty basic project that I did in a couple hours.
 If you want to contribute improving this, adding more functionality of fixing issues I'll be glad to receive PR.

 ### License